barisdurek/FlappyBird/graphic_SDL/README.md

-# Flappy Bird - Game Engine version-2 with SDL:
+# Flappy Bird with SDL Library
 A version of Flappy Bird developed using the SDL library.
-In this game, the player controls a bird to fly through pipes and tries to achieve the highest score possible while avoiding collisions.
-Works on WSL Ubuntu.

 ### Downloading the libraries:
 ```